rhodey/react.rhodey.org/md/dillinger-daemon.md

 > Dillinger is a cloud-enabled, mobile-ready, offline-storage, AngularJS powered HTML5 Markdown editor.

-The editor is beautiful, you really should checkout the cloud-hosted online demo [here](http://dillinger.io/).
+The editor is beautiful, you really should check out the cloud-hosted online demo [here](http://dillinger.io/).
 Installing Dillinger locally is as easy as:

 ```
 $ wget https://github.com/joemccann/dillinger/archive/3.5.1.zip -O dillinger-3.5.1.zip